olojiang/NodeJsProxy/README.md

 ##HTTP && HTTPs Proxy Written in Node.js
-There are 2 types of usage from this project:<br />
+There are 2 types of usage from this project:<br>

-1. Start http&&https proxy on remote server, and use local browser to use it directly (This method has some issue with GWF, so is not recommended)
+1. Start http&&https proxy on remote server, and use local browser to use it directly (This method has some issue with GWF, so is not recommended)<br>
-2. Start remote server, start local server, use browser or other application to connect to local server (Recommend).
+2. Start remote server, start local server, use browser or other application to connect to local server (Recommend).<br>

 #### Usage Pre-request

 1. Has node.js installed.<br>
 2. Define 3 Environment Variables:<br>
 * `NP_LOCAL_PORT`, default 27777<br>